rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Today I went down a little PostgreSQL rabbit hole, but think I figured out what I needed to know.
 I'll give it a try, but also needed to head out to appts.

 **Thoughts:** Brought laptop with me to get a little more coding in.
 I like how mobile it can be.
 One of the reasons I wanted to move into this career.
 I like that 10 years from now I can be almost anywere and work on code.
 For now, I need to concentrate on finding an opportunity where I can worked with senior developers and be a sponge.

+### Day 8: April 10, 2018

+**Today's Progress**: Today I worked on the askQuestion route but don't have it pushing data to the DB yet.
+The example I'm working from only pushes one piece of information at a time, so I need to make sure the Submit button will push all that I'm asking it to.
+I'm not sure if I need to have one table or the three I'm currently working from: games, questions, answers.

+**Thoughts:** It was nice to walk through the whole route again.
+I think what I have coded will work once I figure out my DB questions regarding pushing data.